awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoint-groups.create-endpoint-group.md

 1. Optionally, for **Traffic dial**, enter a number from 0 to 100 to set a percentage of traffic for this endpoint group\.
 The percentage is applied only to the traffic that is already directed to this endpoint group, not all listener traffic\.
 By default, the traffic dial is set to 100\.

-1. Optionally, to specify custom health check values to be applied to Elastic IP address endpoints, choose **Configure health checks**\.
+1. Optionally, to specify custom health check values to be applied to EC2 instance and Elastic IP address endpoints, choose **Configure health checks**\.
 For more information, see [Health Check Options](about-endpoint-groups-health-check-options.md)\.

 1. Optionally, choose **Add endpoint group** to add additional endpoint groups for this listener or other listeners\.